Losant/losant-docs/getting-started/getting-started-with-arduino-wifi-101.md

 ```

 Structure uses JSON payloads when reporting state.
-The above example maps to a JSON object that looks like `{ "temperature": value }`.
-Structure uses the [ArduinoJson](https://github.com/bblanchon/ArduinoJson) to efficiently build JSON state payloads.
-The Structure header file automatically includes the ArduinoJson header file, so there's no need to explicitly include it as well.
+The above example maps to the JSON object `{ "temperature": value }`.
+Structure uses the [ArduinoJson](https://github.com/bblanchon/ArduinoJson) library to efficiently build JSON state payloads.
+The Structure header file automatically includes the ArduinoJson header file, so there's no need to explicitly include it in your sketch.

 ## Receiving Commands
-Commands are sent from Structure to your device.
+Commands are sent from Structure to your device and act as a way to instruct the device to take some kind of action.
 Commands include a name and an optional JSON payload.
 An example command could be "start recording" with a payload of `{ "resolution": 1080 }`.

 ```arduino
 // Command callback function.
 Invoked whenever this device receives